 What do we mean by ‘DIVERSITY’…

-CT20 was founded by Nina and Tomas, Chinese and Chilean diasporas who have made the UK their home.
-Nina is an architect and Tomas an artist, together they created a project that brings together their passion for the arts and their need to better represent multicultural dialects in Britain.
-Their mix of cultural identities and lived experiences have become a hybrid aesthetic language.
-With a great compassion towards the ‘other’, they are in a unique position to open up new perspectives by embracing diverse talents, voices, tastes and cultural accents.
+CT20 was previously known as HOP Projects, founded by Nina and Tomas, Chinese and Chilean diasporas who have made the UK their home.
+Since 2022, Nina has spearheaded CT20’s unique vision and ethos that combines her passion for the arts and their need to better represent multicultural dialects in Britain.
+Being a woman of colour and from working class backgrounds, she sets an example in opening up new perspectives by embracing diverse talents, voices, tastes and cultural accents.

 Hybrid Cultures = International Diversity + Hyper-Local